-The only way to travel from Banlung to Siem reap is by road, and its a painfully slow journey which takes 11 hours 15 minutes to travel 444 km.
-It’s a long detour if you decide to travel to Siem Reap via Phnom Penh and there are few popular places to stop on the direct road route from Banlung to Siem Reap, which means travellers on this route have little option but to put up with the discomfort of a long journey by minivan.
+The only way to travel from Banlung to Siem reap is by road, and it’s a slow journey which takes 7 hours 00 minutes.
+However, it’s an even longer journey if you decide to travel to Siem Reap via Phnom Penh and there are few popular places to stop on the direct road route from Banlung to Siem Reap, which means travellers on this route have little option but to put up with the discomfort of a long journey by minivan.

-There is 1 direct minivan service from Banlung to Siem Reap a day which you can book online.
+There is 1 direct service a day from Banlung to Siem Reap a day available to book online.

-Use the Search Form below to buy your tickets from Banlung to Siem Reap.
+Use the Search Box below to buy your tickets from Banlung to Siem Reap.

-- The ATV services from Banlung arrive in Siem Reap at Hup Quang Street Central Market 579, Krong Siem Reap, Cambodia.
+- Virak Buntham Express services from Banlung arrive in Siem Reap at 249 next to Nakpeoun Old Market roundabout, St. Sevot Tha, Svay District, Krong Siem Reap, Cambodia.